Building Marble Machine 2

 Initial marble wheel experiment I started experimenting by cutting a circular piece of plywood, and drilling 4 holes into it at a slight angle.
 This I temporarily jigged up with some blocks of wood, and started turning it to see how well it would pick up marbles.
 The whole thing turned out to work very well.

 The wheel I had cut only had a 25 cm diameter, which would not provide enough head (elevation change) to allow the marbles to do much on the way back down.
 Rather than make a much bigger wheel, I figured I should use a second wheel to elevate the marbles even further.
 This would be more visually appealing than one big wheel.
-The challenge with two wheels was how to somehow couple their rotation together.
+The challenge with two wheels was how to drive both wheels.

 At first I wanted to just cut a groove in the circumference of the wheels and use an O-ring style belt to drive them both, but I couldn't figure out where to find that kind of belt.
 The next idea was to just cut gear teeth into the wheels.
 This is a lot of work, but more visually appealing than a belt.
-Visual appeal is very important, as the marble machine, after all, has no real purpose.
-If its not fun to look at, its no fun at all.
+Visual appeal is very important, as the marble machine, after all, has no real use other than entertainment.

 Making the gears

-Gear cutting jig Instead of throwing away my initial experimental wheel, I just drilled more holes into it so it could elevate more marbles.
-I then made a second wheel exactly the same diameter.
+Gear cutting jig I drilled more holes into my initial experiment wheel, and then made a second wheel of exactly the same diameter.
 I didn't have another piece of plywood of the right thickness around, so I used thinner plywood, and then glued some pieces of wood onto it to bring it to the right thickness.
-The pieces I glued I cut from a piece of fire wood.
-I made both wheels to have exactly 31 inches circumference, then wrapped a non rigid tape measure around the edge and put pencil marks every 1/4 inch.
-Then I cut out the space between every other set of pencil marks with a bandsaw.
-This has to be done with great precision.
-Gears that are inaccurate will easily jam, and not run smoothly.
-It took me a while with a file and sandpaper to eliminate spots where the gear teeth would bind against each other.
+I made both wheels to have exactly 31 inches circumference, then wrapped a non rigid tape measure around the edge and put pencil marks every 1/4 inch to divide up the circle (nowadays, I'd use my gear template generator).
+Next I cut out the space between every other set of 1/4" pencil marks with a bandsaw.

 gear theeth